Biggest Lottery Winners in the UK

 Moral of the Story: Never Stop Believing

 As children’s author Roald Dahl once wisely said, “Those who don't believe in magic will never find it.”
-These winners, just like the biggest online lottery winners, show us that it’s always worth taking that chance.
+Regardless if someone won with a paper ticket or won online, their story shows us that it’s always worth taking that chance.
 After all, you never know when you might become richer beyond your wildest dreams.